 Due to how sequence assembly algorithms construct sequence contigs, adjacent NGS contigs in the same scaffold sometimes contain overlapping sequences.
-Starting from Bionano Solve 3.6, there is an "-g" option in the main Hybrid Scaffold script which enables trimming of the overlapping part of the NGS sequence contigs during export of AGP and FASTA files.
+There is an "-g" option in the main Hybrid Scaffold script which enables trimming of the overlapping part of the NGS sequence contigs during export of AGP and FASTA files.
 The overlapping sequence of two adjacent NGS contigs is determined by their alignment to the hybrid scaffolds.
 This overlapping sequence would be trimmed from one of the NGS contigs (the contig to the right) and exported as a singleton contig during the AGP and FASTA generation process.